StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 state of a Helm release, and based on actions upon this resource (creation, deletion or mutation) the controller will perform Helm actions.

-To deploy the demo app, I will execute the following commands:
+To deploy the demo app, I execute the following commands:

 ```shell
 ~$ cat <<EOF > helmrelease.yaml